lightstep/terraform-provider-lightstep/docs/resources/user_role_binding.md

 # lightstep_user_role_binding (Resource)

 Provides a [Lightstep Role Binding](https://api-docs.lightstep.com/reference/RoleBinding).
-This can be used to manage User's Organization level roles and Project level roles.
+Use this resource to manage users' roles in Lightstep.
+For conceptual information about managing users and roles, visit [Lightstep's documentation](https://docs.lightstep.com/docs/create-lightstep-users).

 A role binding can target either the Organization level roles or a Project role for a specific project.
 Users can't be assigned to a more restrictive Project role than their Organization level role.